|Home||Project Publications||Photos, Video Knossos||Drawings||Measurements||Bibliography||About Us|

 even cycle of 19 solar years and 235 synodic months.

-Minoan astronomy, as revealed from the investigation of the relationships of their buildings to celestial bodies, had achieved a
+Minoan astronomy, as revealed from our investigation of the relationships of their buildings to celestial bodies, had achieved a

 level comparable to that of the astronomy of the Egyptians and the Babylonians.
 The important recovery of Minoan economic clay documents found at